 Estate Planning with Trusts

 Estate planning is for every husband, wife, mother, father, grandparent, business owner, professional, or anyone else who has someone they care about.
-They are concerned about responsibly providing for their own well being, for the well being of those they love, and for anyone who seeks to make a difference in the lives of others after they're gone.
+They should be concerned about responsibly providing for their own well-being, for the well-being of those they love, and for anyone else whom they seek to make a difference after they're gone.
 Estate planning is not 'death planning'; it's 'life planning', and an essential and rewarding process for individuals and families who engage in it.

 When done properly, estate planning requires that a highly trained individual lead you through one or more in-depth meetings to uncover your hopes, fears, and expectations for yourself and for those who are most important to you.
 This process almost always requires the preparation of several sophisticated legal documents, but those documents themselves are not 'estate planning.'
-Planning is a process, represented by a complete strategy that is properly documented and maintained by a professional, like us, who takes the time to get to know you, and who is committed to continuing to serve you.
+Planning is a process, represented by a complete strategy that is properly documented and maintained by professionals, like us, who take the time to get to know you, and who are committed to continuing to serve you.

 Revocable Living Trust Planning

 Perhaps the most common type of trust is the revocable living trust.
 As the name implies, revocable trusts are fully revocable at the request of the trust maker.
 Thus, assets transferred (or 'funded') to a revocable trust remain within the control of the trust maker; the trust maker (or trust makers if it is a joint revocable trust) can simply revoke the trust and have the assets returned.
 Revocable trusts can be excellent vehicles for disability planning, privacy, and probate avoidance.